-As announced by JVC at CEDIA 2018, all new JVC native 4K/4096 projector models now include anamorphic upconversion modes compatible with a fixed Panamorph Paladin or Paladin DCR lens for showing content of all formats on a 2.4:1 screen including greatly enhanced pixel resolution and overall brightness for over 80% of the most popular movies made in the cinema standard 2.4:1 aspect ratio.
-This includes the Reference Series models DLA-RS3000, DLA-RS2000 and DLA-RS1000 as well as the Procision models DLA-NX9, DLA-NX7 and DLA-NX5.
+Paladin and Paladin DCR lens systems are compatible with the anamorphic modes incorporated into all new JVC native 4K/4096 projector models for showing content of all formats on a 2.4:1 screen with instantaneous push button control and no moving parts, delivering greatly enhanced pixel resolution and overall brightness for over 80% of the most popular movies made in the cinema standard 2.4:1 aspect ratio.
+These projectors include Reference Series models DLA-RS3000, DLA-RS2000 and DLA-RS1000 as well as the Procision models DLA-NX9, DLA-NX7 and DLA-NX5.

 Due to the ideal match with the native 4K/4096 wide resolution of these projectors we highly recommend the Paladin DCR for full 4K/4096 anamorphic cinema using JVC’s new Anamorphic C mode.
 During occasions when 16:9 TV or smaller movies are desired in a mode not filling the screen they can be watched with the Paladin DCR still in place by selecting the Anamorphic B mode.
 However, in this mode the content will appear horizontally squeezed by about 6%.
 All JVC 4K models include both Anamorphic A and Anamorphic B for use with the standard Paladin lens.
-However, the DLA-RS4500 and DLA-Z1 do not include the Anamorphic C mode and therefore require a Lumagen Radiance Pro external processor.
-All JVC projectors include integrated Panamorph mounting holes for easy installation with the Panamorph XM2 attachment kit.
+However, the DLA-RS4500 and DLA-Z1 do not include the Anamorphic C mode and therefore require a Lumagen Radiance Pro external processor for use with the Paladin DCR.
+All JVC projectors include integrated Panamorph mounting holes for easy installation with the included Panamorph XM2 attachment kit.

 For more information about the JVC DLA-RS3000, DLA-RS2000 and DLA-RS1000 projectors please go to pro.jvc.com.
 For more information about the JVC DLA-NX9, DLA-NX7 and DLA-NX5 please go to www.us.jvc.com.